Arps09/cnn-cifar10-image-classification/README.md

 ## 🧠 Notes
-- CIFAR-10 images are 32×32, so real-world images may not always be predicted accurately
+- CIFAR-10 images are 32×32, so real-world images may not always be predicted accurately.
-- This project focuses on correctness, structure, and ML fundamentals
+- This project focuses on correctness, structure, and ML fundamentals.

 ## ✅ Technologies Used
 - Python